sidkshatriya/me/009-rr-on-aarch64.md

 work as expected for you.

 _Notation_: I mostly use the term `rr` generically.
-It would rapidly become annoying to keep having to type `rr` / `rr.soft` everywhere in this blog post.
+It would rapidly become annoying to keep having to type "`rr` / `rr.soft`" everywhere in this blog post.

 ## Installing `rr.soft` on Linux